turtacn/alameda-1/ai-dispatcher/docs/design.md

 # Drift Evaluation

-AI dispatcher tries to list all predicted targets (ex: pods, nodes, gpus) at startup and then sends their own jobs to queue.
+AI dispatcher tries to list all predicted targets (ex: pod, node, gpu, namespace, application, cluster, and controller) at startup and then sends their own jobs to queue.
 Due to model job is time wasting, we reuse training model by evaluating their predicted precision via MAPE or RMSE.
 If target has no fresh prediction or it's MAPE or MESE is greater than threshold, model job is sent to queue. **_ALAMEDA_AI_DISPATCHER_MEASUREMENTS_MAPE_THRESHOLD_** and **_ALAMEDA_AI_DISPATCHER_MEASUREMENTS_RMSE_THRESHOLD_** are environment variables used to set threshold of MAPE and RMSE. **Default evaluation policy is MAPE**, we can change